Cris Morena: Jugate Conmigo

 Alongside the teens from the first two seasons of Jugate, Morena starred in the prime-time series Quereme.
-The show didn't perform as well as the channel had hoped and was canceled.
+The show did not perform as well as the channel had hoped and was canceled.
 It was Morena's last venture as an actress.
 During the third season of Jugate, a segment of the show was dedicated to weekly telenovelas starring members of the cast.
 It was Cris' first steps towards producing fiction.
 Life College was a telenovela that aired inside the fourth season of Jugate Conmigo following teenagers living in an elite boarding school.
 The plot of the show was similar to Cris' future hit Rebelde Way (2002).

-Instead of a fifth season, the show got a complete makeover.
-It became weekly, airing every Sunday, instead of daily and had the name changed to Jugate con Todo (1995) becoming a big variety show targeted to the entire family instead of teenagers exclusively.
-The show would become the centerpiece of Telefe's Sunday schedule, replacing the extremely successful Marcelo Tinelli-vehicle Ritmo de la Noche.
-The show was co-hosted by Morena and Manuel Wirtz and wasn't well received, which prompted the show to change its time slot, co-host and its format which became increasingly similar to the original Jugate format.
-Jugate con Todo lasted only five months and its final episode was aired the same week Chiquititas debuted in August 1995.
-In fact, the Chiquititas cast were the guests in the last show.
-Since Jugate, Morena has retired completely as a TV personality.
+Given the program's impact and huge audience, both Cris and the network decided to revamp the format, transforming it into a family program from the fifth season onwards.Thus, it was renamed "Jugate con Todo", no longer being shown during the week, becoming weekly and moving to prime time on Sundays.The show would become the centerpiece of Telefe's Sunday schedule, replacing the extremely successful Marcelo Tinelli's Ritmo de la Noche.
+The show was co-hosted by Morena and Manuel Wirtz and was not well received, which prompted the show to change its time slot, co-host and its format which became increasingly similar to the original Jugate format.
+Jugate con Todo lasted only five months due a very low ratings.The last program aired on the eve of the premiere of Chiquititas, so part of the soap opera's cast was present during the recordings.